On Track : Reading Railways - Past, Present and Future

 On Track exhibition logo

-Reading Museum is marking 175 years of railways in Reading with a major new exhibition On Track in the Sir John Madejski Art Gallery.
-Research has started that will culminate in the show as part of Reading’s Year of Culture in 2016.
+Reading Museum marked 175 years of railways in Reading with a major exhibition On Track in the Sir John Madejski Art Gallery from May 2016 to January 2017.

 175 years ago the arrival of trains in Reading was marked with an unusual fatal accident.
 It was on Tuesday 24 March 1840 that the bizarre death of Henry West occurred, causing a sensation in Reading.
 A journeyman carpenter, aged 24, hailing from Wilton in Wiltshire, Henry was at work putting the finishing touches to a raised lantern adjoining the newly built railway station house when, at about half past three, the whole neighbourhood was alarmed to hear the noise of crashing timber.
 They soon discovered that a violent whirlwind had torn the roof off the lantern, taking poor Henry West with it and leaving his broken body in a ditch, some 200 feet away.